booleanbites/houzi-doc/_docs/tools/24_direct_messages.md

 <img src="../../images/messages-setup-wordpress-02.png" alt="messages-setup-wordpress-02" title="messages-setup-wordpress-02" border="1px solid"/>

 ### 3. Enable Push Notification:

+**Houzez v3.3.0** already sends the push notification for direct messages.

-To Enable Push Notifications for Messages Houzez version 3.2.5 and below, you will need to do following changes manually:
+To Enable Push Notifications for Messages in Houzez version 3.2.5 and below, you will need to do following changes manually:

 - Go to the **Theme File Editor** (path: `Appearance > Theme File Editor`).
 (If it is not available for you, you will need to enable it via hosting panel.
 Please consult Wordpress Doc or Youtube to enable this.).
 - Select the **Houzez** theme from the dropdown and click the *Select* button.